WillHarrigan/PairwiseSoftAlignments/README.md

 Homology, Viruses, Alignments" by Harrigan et al. The primary purpose of this repository is to enable a single step process to easily evaluate the similarity of protein sequences in a fasta file.

-This repository contains a single Python script scripts, `sa_interface.py` which implements soft-alignment functions to compute protein sequence similarity.
+This repository contains a single Python script, `sa_interface.py` which implements soft-alignment functions to compute protein sequence similarity.
 The script computes the similarity between every pairwise combination of protein sequences in the input fasta file.
-During each pairwise comparison the script generates ESM-2 (33 dimesion, 650M parameter) embeddings for each protein sequence and then uses soft-alignment functions to compute similarity between seqeucnes.
+During each pairwise comparison the script generates ESM-2 (33 dimesion, 650M parameter) embeddings for the protein sequences and then uses soft-alignment functions to compute similarity.

 ## Input